Takashiidobe/notes/src/papers/classics-of-cs/a-case-of-redundant-array-of-inexpensive-disks.md

 ---
-title: "A Case for Redundant Array of Inexpensive Disks (RAID)"
+title: A Case for Redundant Array of Inexpensive Disks (RAID) date created: Friday, May 12th 2023, 5:07:55 pm date modified: Saturday, December 7th 2024, 8:35:21 pm
 ---

+# A Case for Redundant Array of Inexpensive Disks (RAID)

 This paper was published by Patterson, Gibson, and Katz in 1988.